This article is intended to provide basic requirements for maintaining Bolivian Short-tailed Boa Husbandry in captivity.

 Measuring the temperature of the cage and animal itself is something new hobbyists often struggle with.
 Often relying on pet store stick-on thermometers that are inaccurate, and only provide the temperature of the surface to which they’re attached.

 It is recommended that keepers invest in a Temperature Gun.
 These are easily found in your local hardware store.
 Using a temperature gun is a much more accurate way of measuring the temperature of the hot spot in the cage, cool spot, and the boa’s physical body temperature.
-This is especially important for gravid females, or neonates.
+Moreover, this is especially important for gravid females, or neonates.

-Humidity is especially important for neonate Bolivians because they can be more susceptible to dehydration than larger boas.
+Furthermore, humidity is especially important for neonate Bolivians because they can be more susceptible to dehydration than larger boas.
 All boas benefit from higher humidity when it comes to the shedding process, as the much-needed moisture will aid the boa in shedding a solid, one-piece shed.
 Failure to have enough moisture in the cage may lead to shedding problems, and animals may have difficulty shedding properly, resulting in manual removal of stuck shed.

 Typical Humidity Regime: